AndrewTapp/solaredgeoptimizers/README.md

     solaredgeoptimizers: debug
 ```

 Restart Home Assistant for the change to take effect.
 Debug logging covers the full lifecycle: config flow (user form, validation, unique_id check, entry creation, reauth form, options/reconfigure form when showing or saving, removal), setup and unload (dual API, coordinator, platform forward, API session close, registry cleanup), coordinator updates (inverter models fetch, device creation with model, adaptive polling, full refresh vs reuse, obtained_from source, revert-to-One retry every 30 min when data from legacy, representative optimizers or random batch, lifetime energy entries, update complete), sensor setup (base_name, include_site_id, per-optimizer serial/model, aggregated sensors, obtained_from sensor, entity count), and API requests (SolarEdge One: OAuth, token, GET/POST to /services/, optimizer/inverter information, cache hit/miss; legacy: login, layout, system data, lifetime energy; dual API: fallback to legacy when One has no valid measurements or fails).
-All debug output is guarded so there is no performance cost when the log level is `info`.
+All debug output is guarded with `isEnabledFor(logging.DEBUG)`, so there is no performance cost when the log level is `info`.
+Debug messages use consistent prefixes (e.g. `SolarEdge Optimizers`, `SolarEdge Optimizers coordinator`, `SolarEdge Optimizers sensor`, `SolarEdge One`, `SolarEdge Optimizers (legacy)`) so you can filter logs easily.
 Turn logging back to `info` when you are done.

 ## Translations